search

 PageSpeed will show this recommendation if the total page size exceeds the recommended threshold (about 5MB).
 That said, try to aim for as low a size as possible – 1.5MB or less is a realistic target for most sites.
 This will have a significant impact on load speed, especially on mobile.

-This recommendation is definitely aimed at developers.
+Previously called “Avoid Excessive DOM Size,” this diagnostic is now called “Optimize DOM size” in Lighthouse 13.
 The DOM (Document Object Model) is the structure of a page created from the code that renders it.

-In simple terms, every element you add to a page is another node.
-The more elements on the page, the more complex the DOM becomes, and the longer it takes the browser to download the page and build that DOM.
+Every element you add to a page is another node.
+The more elements on the page, the more complex the DOM becomes, and the longer it takes the browser to build and render it.

-Using premium themes and plugins, and especially Page Builders, increases the number of DOM nodes, adds complexity, and contributes to a larger, more complex page.
+Using premium themes and plugins, and especially Page Builders, increases the number of DOM nodes significantly.

 Should you address this?

-If you have the option, try to avoid building overly complex pages, and in general, avoid using Page Builders.
-This recommendation is an indicator of the overall complexity of the page.
-If you remove elements and simplify the page, it will affect this metric.
+If you can, avoid building overly complex pages and avoid using Page Builders.
+This diagnostic is an indicator of overall page complexity.
+If you remove elements and simplify the page, it will improve.

 Here is a post I wrote that goes into more detail about the Avoid Excessive DOM Size recommendation – check it out!